royalfork/royalfork.github.io/_drafts/ecc.md

 	P1 + (P2 + P3) = (P1 + P2) + P3

-What happens if we want to add a point to iteslef?
+What happens if we want to add a point to itself?
 We can't really draw a line between a point and itself, so we slightly modify the above operation.

 <div class="ec-big-container plot-container">
   <div id="ec-double" class="plot-placeholder" style="width:450px;height:450px"></div>